Murihiku Regeneration

 The programme works from building awareness of the world of work and life, to personal orientation/apsirations, and then to developing a personalised pathway plan.

-Find out more about our Kia Tū pathway planning programme.
+Find out more about our Kia Tū pathway programme.

 Two parallel programmes are currently being rolled out across Murihiku-Southland.
 Find out more below: